eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 ### Collinearity

-Collinearity a problem that comes and goes - sometimes it's there, othertimes not, and it's better to always check and correct for it than it is to risk having it there.
+Collinearity a problem that comes and goes - sometimes it's there, othertimes not, and it's better to always pretend it's there than it is to risk forgetting about it.

 There are many ways to [detect multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity#Detection_of_multicollinearity),